 - Cause stains that are difficult to remove

 Because of this, you must check the pH level of your pool the same day you add the baking soda.
 That way, if you discover it made the pH level rise too much, you can negate the impact with muriatic acid before the negative side effects set in.
-I have an entire guide on using muriatic acid in your pool that you can read as well.
+I have an entire guide on using muriatic acid in your pool that you can also read.

 Tips for Adding Baking Soda Effectively

 Get ready to buy baking soda in bulk; for it to work effectively, you’ll need to use approximately 1.5 pounds of baking soda for every 10,000 gallons of water in your pool.
 Let me put that into perspective for you—even a small above-ground pool often holds over 13,000 gallons of water.
 For more exact measurements for your pool, use my alkalinity calculator.

-Although you can technically pour dry baking soda straight into your swimming pool, I recommend mixing it with water first so that it forms a thin paste.
+Although you can technically pour dry baking soda straight into your swimming pool, I recommend mixing it with water first to form a thin paste.
 That way, you can smooth out clumps before pouring the substance into your pool, helping it disperse faster.

 While I’m on the topic of dispersion, a little trick is to pour any substances you’re using to maintain your pool by the return jets.
 That way, it’ll move the baking soda around your pool faster.

 Nevertheless, you can expect it to take around six hours for the baking soda to mix into your pool entirely.
 After these six hours, you should retest the total alkalinity and pH of your water.